kangminsukdotcom/blog/content/blog/panic.md

 title: Panic Buying Books
 date: 2025-04-19
 tags: [essay]
-description: I don’t know where I’m going or what I’m feeling.
+description: I’ll read.
+I’ll read.
+I’ll read.
 ---

 Anxiety fills the void of my morning.
-I don’t know where I’m going or what I’m feeling.
+I’m not sure where I’m going or what I’m feeling.
 I see no value in my surroundings.

 I hear my feet rustling under the thick blanket. *I must go.* It’s time to walk outside and grasp the magic.